Lady for a Day: Production

-Critical reception
+Reception

+Trade publisher Pete Harrison gave the film one of his rare "excellent" ratings: "It is perfect entertainment for the masses from every angle, in spite of the fact that the story is fantastic.
+It has human interest, excellent comedy situations, and pathos.
+May Robson gives an unusually good and restrained performance, never overacting or spoiling situations with too much sentiment."

 Mordaunt Hall of The New York Times called it "a merry tale with touches of sentiment, a picture which evoked laughter and tears from an audience at the first showing."
 He added, "Its plausibility may be open to argument, but its entertainment value is not to be denied.
 It has aspects of Barrie's The Old Lady Shows Her Medals and also more than a mere suggestion of Shaw's Pygmalion, set forth, as might be anticipated, in a more popular vein."

 Variety said the film "asks the spectator to believe in the improbable.
 It's Hans Christian Andersen stuff written by a hard-boiled journalist and transferred to the screen by trick-wise Hollywoodites.
 While not stinting a full measure of credit to director Frank Capra, it seems as if the spotlight of recognition ought to play rather strongly on scriptwriter Robert Riskin."